Get Approved for up to $35,000 in 3 minutes

 Credit Score Needed for a Mortgage

 While we have touched a little on the credit score needed for a mortgage, we should go over all of the different restrictions.
-As we mentioned, a lender considers a credit score of at least 660 in order to get a mortgage.
+As we mentioned, financial institutions consider a credit score of at least 660 in order to get a mortgage.
 The primary lender isn’t the only one you need to consider when looking into getting a mortgage, though.
 If you need CMHC insurance on your mortgage, then you need to make sure you meet their credit score requirement, which is 680.

 If you’re looking to purchase a home but don’t quite have 680, then this is where a co-signer comes in.
 If you may be able to afford the payments but don’t quite meet the qualifications, then a co-signer can help with little risk, as long as their credit score is higher than 680.